Wacky Workshops is an award-winning art school that prides itself on promoting creative thinkers and spreading joy through creativity.

 Q: What happens if a student has to miss a class?

-A: Given enough notice, Wacky Workshops offers to make up classes.
+A: Given enough notice, Wacky Workshops offers make-up classes.
 You must contact the studio via text message or phone – not email – by 10 am if a student is to miss a class due to illness.
 For conflicting plans (such as a birthday party at the same time as the workshop) Wacky Workshops requires a minimum of one week’s notice.
-A maximum of ONE make up class is offered per student per block.
-Make up classes are not offered to those who don’t give sufficient notice or who simply forget to come to class.
+A maximum of ONE make-up class is offered per student per block.
+Make-up classes are not offered to those who don’t give sufficient notice or who simply forget to come to class.